HyechurnJang/pygics/README.md

 version : 0.8.0

-last change : api to export and add rest decorator
+last change : pygics environment and docker build

 ## What is Pygics?